-“Butterfly Keloids” refer to the keloids that their appearance is mimics that of a butterfly.
-These keloids grow from their sides and lateral edges.
+Butterfly Keloids refer to the keloids that their appearance mimics that of a butterfly.
+These keloids almost always grow from their outer edges.
 As they grow sideways, the edges may separate and form several lines of growth.
-This pattern of keloid growth is commonly seen in keloids that form in central chest area, over the sternum bone.
+This pattern of keloid growth is commonly seen in keloids that form in the central chest area and over the sternum.

 Best method of treatment for these keloids is conservative medical management.
 Steroid injections have minimal efficacy in this situation.
 Cryotherapy alone, although somewhat effective, will not result in total clearance of these keloids.
-The best results are achieved by combining intra-lesional chemotherapy with intra-lesional steroids and cryotherapy in a planned sequence that will take various factors into consideration.
-Some of these factors are: patient's age, size of the lesions, prior treatments, presence or absence of other keloids lesions and stage of keloid disorder.
+The best results are achieved by combining intra-lesional chemotherapy with intra-lesional steroids and or cryotherapy in a planned sequence that will take various factors into consideration.
+Some of these factors are: patient's age, size of the lesions, prior treatments, presence or absence of other keloids lesions and the stage of keloid disorder.